-For these reasons and more, organisations are turning to wellness initiatives to increase employee wellbeing.
+For these reasons and more, organisations are turning to wellness initiatives to reduce stressors at work.
 So, from an HR perspective, what can we all be doing to raise the bar for health and wellbeing at work?
-In this article, we’ll look at some ways to boost workplace wellness and the benefits it will offer your organisation.
+In this article, we’ll look at how to promote wellbeing at work and strategies to promote well-being.

 Workplace wellbeing comes down to more than just initiatives.
 As a term, it takes under its wing the full picture of our working lives.
 If you look at the International Labour Organisation, it defines that as meaning the quality and safety of the work environment.
 The climate at work and the work organisation.
 Everything that comes under the “work” banner for employees.

 The figures paint a vivid picture of companies who have invested in wellbeing in the workplace.
 With three in five employees experiencing mental health issues because of work, improving wellbeing has positive implications for individuals, and organisations can also reap productivity and job satisfaction benefits, which have a tangible impact on the bottom line by increasing output and reducing recruitment costs.

 While we can talk about why wellbeing at work matters to both company and employee, there’s the inevitable question around measuring it.
 Without clear metrics, any investment in improving workplace wellbeing is hard to justify.